 How about Precis?
 Can’t one argue that our advertising investments are not aligned with actual user behavior either?
 After all, we are fully invested in digital channels (Search, Facebook, and YouTube being our largest ones), and manage none of our clients’ TV investments (although we happily help plan overall investments – but we will apply data-driven and statistically proven methods for allocating media spend).

 Well, there’s one key difference; we’ve never entitled ourselves a full-service agency.
 We are geared towards digital, and that’s the domain in which we operate.
 But, the media agencies do typically position themselves as such – full-service agencies that will consider all potential channels for their customers, with an holistic view on what makes up a reasonable, healthy, media mix.
 And for some reason, this means 42% investment in linear TV.
 We would love to hear the arguments why.

 - What is your target audience, and is your overall investment harmonised with where they’re actually active?

 - With regards to your proportion of linear TV investment, do you have the data to justify it?

 - Have you done incremental tests of your linear TV investments in combination with other platforms?
 Google and Facebook both offer these, e.g. putting TV investments next to your digital investments to measure the effect of both in combination.
 MMM studies would also be able to shed light on this.

-- If the trust-factor is a main motivation for your TV investment, do you have control over when and where your ads actually show up?
-Have you measured the actual effect of this potential trust-factor?
+- If the trust factor is the main motivation for your TV investment, do you have control over when and where your ads actually show up?
+Have you measured the actual effect of this potential trust factor?